hdl/yobuild/README.md

 To install yobuild from source, do 'sudo make install'.
 This is very quick, it doesn't build any packages.

-Then to read the documentation, do 'man yb_build'.
+Then to read the documentation, do 'man yb_buildone'.

 You can uninstall it with 'sudo make uninstall'.